Keitudimps/AI-for-everyone/README.md

 **How to choose AI project**
 Before committing to a big AI project, conduct due diligence on it.
 Go through its:
--Technical diligence (Making sure that the AI system you want to build is doable0.
+-Technical diligence (Making sure that the AI system you want to build is doable).
 -Business diligence( Make sure project is valuable for the business).

 # Machine Learning